-Visiting students will take part in supervised rounds, bedside instructions and departmental seminars.
-They observe most of the professional activities, but due to many restricting conditions, the practical hands-on training is limited to observation alone.
-The work in the departments/clinics is carried out in Hebrew and wherever possible, the hospital staff will assist the student with language difficulties.
+The Technion Faculty of Medicine offers Clinical Clerkships (electives) via our clinical teaching hospitals to non-Technion medical students.
+The Clerkship placement provides students the opportunity to further develop knowledge and skills in their selected discipline.
+Successful applicants will take part in supervised rounds, bedside instructions and departmental seminars.
+They will observe most of the professional activities, but due to many restricting conditions, the practical hands-on training is limited to observation alone.
 Visiting elective students will have the rights, duties and responsibilities similar to those of Technion Faculty of Medicine students but will not hold at any other status at Technion Faculty of Medicine.
-Each elective application is conducted on an individual basis and the participant is placed in a department or clinic according to his list of preferences.

 Elective working hours: